paulsonkoly/ruby_101/content/book.md

 foo (1) # => 1
 ```

-Here `(1)` is a single expression evaluating `1` therefore it's equivalent to the first line.
+Here `(1)` is a single expression evaluating to `1` therefore it's equivalent to the first line.
 Therefore with two argument it breaks:

 ```ruby
 def foo2(arg1, arg2)